goshiphq/goship-cms/content/blog/7-most-common-ltl-shipping-mistakes.md

 ---
-keywords: LTL shipping mistakes
+keywords: LTL shipping mistakes, LTL freight, LTL
 author: GoShip Admin
-title: 7 Most Common LTL Shipping Mistakes
+title: 7 Most Common LTL Freight Shipping Mistakes to Avoid
 intro: >-
   LTL shipping is an inexpensive way to move goods, and it can be an excellent logistics solution for companies that are looking to save money on their